 How to get to Upper Bhavani Lake

-- First, get to the Avalanche lake.
-The GPS will take you to the outskirt of the Avalanche lake and then travel to Tamil Nadu Eco-tourism office which is about 4 km inside the jungle.
+- First, get to Avalanche lake.
+The GPS will take you to the outskirt of Avalanche Lake and then travel to Tamil Nadu Eco-tourism office which is about 4 km inside the jungle.

 - The ticket counter opens at 9:00 am.

 - During the season time, there is a heavy rush and it is better to arrive early.

 - Once there are enough people for the bus or the jeep tour, it departs.
 You can also book a private jeep by paying Rs.
 2000.

 - Each ride is for approximately 2 hours.

 - There are 3 points – Cauliflower Forest, Bhavani Temple and the Upper Bhavani Lake.

 - The bus or jeep waits for 10-15 minutes on every spot so that you can enjoy nature to the fullest.
 With jeep, stop timings are flexible as per your wish.